Monaco Mortgage Factsheet and FAQ

 • Deposit & Fees: Approx. €800k deposit + €120k notary & tax + €72k agency fees (~€992k total upfront).

-• No annual property taxes; ongoing insurance & mortgage interest only ongoing costs.
+• No annual property taxes; ongoing insurance & mortgage payments are the main ongoing costs.

 Next Steps:

-• Engage a Traverse for a set of personalised options.
+• Engage Traverse for a set of personalised Monaco mortgage options.

-• Pre-arrange funds for down payment and associated fees (significant cash liquidity required).
+• Pre-arrange funds for down payment and associated fees (significant cash liquidity required in Monaco).

 • Carefully review loan structures (interest-only vs. amortising) aligning with financial strategy.